-The -site now has planning permission and availability of the site is demonstrated by recent application activity on site.
-The site is being promoted by a housebuilder with a strong record of housing delivery locally.
+The site now has planning permission and is being promoted by a housebuilder with a strong record of housing delivery locally.
 The site is therefore deliverable in full within the plan period and will help meet residual housing needs identified both within Barnoldswick and the wider West Craven spatial area.